armele/mctradepost-retro/src/main/java/com/deathfrog/mctradepost/core/blocks/BlockHowTo.md

 * Place your texture graphic in src\main\resources\assets\mctradepost\textures\block.
 Note that for a composite model created through blockbench no new textures might be needed.

-* Create a loot table .json file at src\main\resources\data\mctradepost\loot_tables\blocks that describes what drops when the block is broken.
+* Create a loot table .json file at src\main\resources\data\mctradepost\loot_table\blocks that describes what drops when the block is broken.

 * Create a recipe file (if this block can be created through a recipe) at src\main\resources\data\mctradepost\recipe